-During the summer and fall of 1903, members at Fayetteville were hauling and breaking rock to create a foundation for a new church and then the building began (Record, 1903).
-It was a struggle for the few church members to both build and continue witnessing to their community, but they completed their church and in which Elder E. L. Fortner came and held meetings in May 1904.
+In November 1901, it was decided a new place for worship was needed.
+A committee began to search and on December 24, 1903, they purchased a lot at 25 E. South Street (Times, 1970).
+Members began hauling and breaking rock to create a foundation for a new church and then the building began (Record, 1903).
+It was a struggle for the few church members to both build and continue witnessing to their community, but they completed their church in April 1904 and Elder E. L. Fortner came and held meetings in May 1904.
 As a result, fifteen new members joined the church (Norwood, 1904).
 On May 19, 1906, the new church was dedicated debt free (Santee, 1906).

 A New Church in 1977

-In 1970, the Fayetteville church was sold and by June 1971, plans were completed for the construction of a new church on Highway 265 (Crossover Road) (Minutes, 1971).
+In 1970, the Fayetteville church was sold and by June 1971, plans were completed for the construction of a new church on a three-acre lot on Highway 265 (Crossover Road) (Minutes, 1971).
 In 1973, construction began on the new building.
-There were a number of members who planned, sacrificed, and worked hard to see that the church was built (Griffin, 1977).
+E. Hayes, Robert Carrico, F. J. Mathias, I. W. Reck, Floyd Icenogle, and James Barnett were among the members who coordinated the plans, while all the members sacrificed, and worked hard to see that the church was built (Times, 1970; Griffin, 1977).
 However, in 1976, several members moved away and there was no money to complete the church (Minutes, 1976).
 During the following months the building program, while not halted, was carried on at a slow pace because of the small congregation and lack of funds.
 In April 1977, the conference conducted a Stewardship week for the members and they were challenged to raise $3,000 and borrow $3,000 and their funds would be matched for a total of $6,000.
 On April 30, Elder Edmund Klute, the interim pastor for the Fayetteville district, told his exciting life story.
 The church was nearly filled.
 On that day he presented the financial needs of the church.
 They were surprised by a response of over $1,600.
 The members also experienced a spiritual renewal during this time.
 The conference asked Pastor Ernest Jackson, an experienced contractor, to come from the Lafayette district for two to three weeks to give direction to the building program.
 Several laymen came from the Gentry area to donate their time and labor to help finish the church.
 By the end of May 1977, these volunteers were working hard to complete the inside (Griffin, 1977).
 The church was dedicated debt free in 1983 (Young, 1983).